UoS-SCCS/HB_EPID_Revocation/README.md

 For installation and testing see README.TXT.

 ## License
-The main body of code is licensed under the BSD two clause licence (see LICENSE.TXT).
+The main body of code is licensed under the BSD two clause licence (see LICENCE.TXT).

 The Picnic code that is used in this implementation has its own licence (see HBGS_picnic/LICENCE).